 While minutes often prompt in-jokes about board performance (for example, ‘boards take minutes and waste hours’), they are no laughing matter.
 Board meetings are an essential component of an organisation’s decision-making process.
-For various reasons, the quality of the minutes and the protection of their integrity, once approved must be treated with considerable gravity.
+For various reasons, the quality of the board meeting minutes and the protection of their integrity, once approved must be treated with considerable gravity.
 Boards should pay closer attention to both the recording and approval of their minutes than is often the case.

 Why should you care about the quality of your minutes?